rust-lang/book/second-edition/nostarch/chapter18.md

 Listing 18-5: A function signature uses patterns in the parameters

 The `x` part is a pattern!
-In a similar way as we did with `let`, we could match a tuple in a function's arguments.
+In a similar way as we did with `let`, we could match a tuple in a function’s arguments.
 Listing 18-6 shows how we could split apart the values in a tuple as part of passing the tuple to a function:

 Filename: src/main.rs